batking24/OpenPose-for-2D-Gait-Analysis/README.md

 </p>

-### Potential integration of OpenPose 3D Points and Depth Sensor
+### Potential integration of OpenPose 3D Points and Depth Sensors

 OpenPose offers the capability to track 3D points, although this feature is currently limited to facial features, and left and right hand keypoints.
 This limitation arises from the complexity involved in accurately capturing and interpreting 3D data.